 You can upgrade to their premium plan if you wish to unlock extra features, such as instant resizing of your artwork, more file formats, more stock assets, and other excellent benefits.

 Mostly known for beautiful vector illustrations, but Freepik has a fantastic collection of brochures.
 All you have to do is utilize the search feature, and you’ll have in front of you over 90,000 options to choose from.

 All of the items found on this platform are free to download but require attribution.
 Obviously, if you don’t want any of that “attribution hassle” then you can pay $14.99/month to unlock them all.
 If you choose to pay annually, then you’ll be able to save more and grab the membership at a lower price, which is a steal in my opinion.

 My favorite go-to place to hire talented freelancers at an unbelievably affordable cost Fiverr can help you connect with some of the best brochure designers out there.
-Instead of waiting for designers to contact you, you can straightaway purchase one of the 6,000+ gigs that are available in the “brochure design” category.
+Instead of waiting for designers to contact you, you can purchase one of the 6,000+ gigs available in the “brochure design” category.

 The starting price of the gigs is just $5 and you can check reviews and ratings of the freelancer before purchasing it.
-Not only that, once the design is delivered to you, most of the gigs will probably allow you to ask for revisions as well to make sure you’re 100% satisfied.
+Not only that, but once the design is delivered to you, most of the gigs will probably allow you to ask for revisions as well to make sure you’re 100% satisfied.

-The amazing thing is, you can bring your team together for easy collaboration and work on projects as if it’s a group project.
+The amazing thing is, that you can bring your team together for easy collaboration and work on projects as if it’s a group project.
 The finished artwork can be saved as PNG or PDF.

 As the name suggests, MyCreativeShop is all about helping you create creative designs, including your professional brochures.
 It has patterns, icons, fonts, and of course, templates.
 For the sake of customizing, you can play with resizing, reshaping, rotating, moving, and other settings for the artwork.